tektoncd/pipeline/docs/additional-configs.md

 - `results-from`: set this flag to "termination-message" to use the container's termination message to fetch results from.
 This is the default method of extracting results.
 Set it to "sidecar-logs" to enable use of a results sidecar logs to extract results instead of termination message.

-- `enable-provenance-in-status`: set this flag to "true" to enable recording the `provenance` field in `TaskRun` and `PipelineRun` status.
+- `enable-provenance-in-status`: Set this flag to `"true"` to enable populating the `provenance` field in `TaskRun` and `PipelineRun` status.
 The `provenance` field contains metadata about resources used in the TaskRun/PipelineRun such as the source from where a remote Task/Pipeline definition was fetched.
+By default, this is set to `true`.
+  To disable populating this field, set this flag to `"false"`.

 For example: